bodrick/awesome/TOPICS.md

 *   [cake-build/cake](https://github.com/cake-build/cake) - :cake: Cake (C# Make) is a cross platform build automation system.
 *   [uncss/uncss](https://github.com/uncss/uncss) - Remove unused styles from CSS
 *   [webpack/webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
 Packs many modules into a few bundled assets.
 Code Splitting allows for loading parts of the application on demand.
 Through "loaders", modules can be CommonJs, AMD, ES6 modules, CSS, Images, JSON, Coffeescript, LESS, ... and your custom stuff.

-## monorepo

-*   [vercel/turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
-*   [leonardochaia/dotnet-affected](https://github.com/leonardochaia/dotnet-affected) - .NET tool for determining which projects are affected by a set of changes.
-Useful for large projects or monorepos.
-*   [nrwl/nx](https://github.com/nrwl/nx) - Smart, Fast and Extensible Build System
-*   [korfuri/awesome-monorepo](https://github.com/korfuri/awesome-monorepo) - A curated list of awesome Monorepo tools, software and architectures.
-*   [microsoft/rushstack](https://github.com/microsoft/rushstack) - Monorepo for tools developed by the Rush Stack community
-*   [elmsln/lrnwebcomponents](https://github.com/elmsln/lrnwebcomponents) - HAXTheWeb monorepo of elements and apis
-*   [ivanpaulovich/clean-architecture-manga](https://github.com/ivanpaulovich/clean-architecture-manga) -  :cyclone: Clean Architecture with .NET6, C#10 and React+Redux.
-Use cases as central organizing structure, completely testable, decoupled from frameworks
-*   [lerna/lerna](https://github.com/lerna/lerna) - :dragon: Lerna is a fast, modern build system for managing and publishing multiple JavaScript/TypeScript packages from the same repository.

 ## turbopack